MicrosoftDocs/biztalk-docs/biztalk/technical-guides/routine-performance-checklists.md

  The topics in this section provide links to performance related topics, both inside and outside this document, for the performance checks.

 > [!NOTE]
->  For a detailed discussion on performance related to [!INCLUDE[btsBizTalkServer2006r3](../includes/btsbiztalkserver2006r3-md.md)] and related products, see the [BizTalk Server Performance Optimization Guide](http://go.microsoft.com/fwlink/?LinkID=150492) (http://go.microsoft.com/fwlink/?LinkID=150492).
+>  For a detailed discussion on performance related to BizTalk Server and related products, see the [BizTalk Server Performance Optimization Guide](http://go.microsoft.com/fwlink/?LinkID=150492) (http://go.microsoft.com/fwlink/?LinkID=150492).

 ## In This Section